Data on Globes, Terrain, and Geographic Context

 Atmosphere

 A subtle atmospheric glow using a shader on a slightly-larger sphere.
-Sells the 3D illusion without significant rendering cost.
+One extra draw call, no texture fetch: it sells the 3D illusion almost for free.
 Optional night/day terminator based on UTC time.

 Markers and Data Layers